 2. Determine repetitive events.

-Inquire about tragic or challenging events in the present or past (violence, poverty, grief, etc.) to help determine the quantity, length, severity, and perception of overwhelmingly stressful occurrences.
+Inquire about stressful events in the present or past (violence, poverty, grief, etc.) to help determine the quantity, length, severity, and perception of overwhelmingly stressful occurrences.

 3. Assess the physical, mental, and emotional effects.